martijnvv/gtm_firebase_webview_logging/README.md

 In your GTM client side container, add the Javascript Handles in a Custom HTML tag.
 The javascript function you create is called logEvent.
 The custom HTML tag should be populated with the code outlined in the [official Firebase documentation](https://firebase.google.com/docs/analytics/webview?platform=android#implement-javascript-handler) in the section called "Implement JavaScript handler".
 I generally trigger this javascript handler on initialization of the page, but only when the app version of a page is loaded.
 The last part basically excluded the tag from loading on the regular webiste version of the page, if this is applicable.

-## 4. Trigger events from GTM with the new logEvent custom GTM template you find here
+## 4. Trigger web_view events from GTM

-1. First download the  the template.tpl file and import it in your GTM container by navigating to GTM -> Templates - Tag Templates - New -> Import (right top corner) and save the template
+1. First download the template.tpl file in this Github project and import it into your GTM container by navigating to GTM -> Templates - Tag Templates - New -> Import (right top corner) and save the template
 2. Create a new tag and select the template "Firebase Analytics - Log webview events"
 3. Now it's time to populate the template

-### Configure the template
+### Standard Events

 1. The Event name will reflect the name of the event you want to use in Firebase Analytics / GA4 (apps).